PSP-HA is a student team

 The PSP-HA Structures Team designs, fabricates, and tests student-built rocket hardware and equipment.
 This team is responsible for the research and design of major rocket hardware, including the airframe, fins, and nose cone.

-The PSP-HA Systems Team is centered around subteam integration, research, and launch procedures.
-Testing ideas on a small scale and working with all the keys is the name of the game for the Systems Team.
+The PSP-HA Systems and Safety Team is centered around subteam integration, research, and launch procedures.
+Testing ideas on a small scale and working with all the keys is the name of the game for the systems side of this subteam.
+Safety procedures and equipment procurement is the other side, keeping the team safe while working on their projects.